mphuie/new_relic_insights_sender/README.md

 # new_relic_insights_sender
 Simple CLI tool for sending custom events to New Relic Insights

-Pipe output of command(s) or just echo text to create an event in Insights
+Pipe output of command(s) or just echo text to create an event in Insights.

+Run it on a schedule and create a dashboard and/or alert in New Relic.

 ## Example usage